christiskatsouris/Network-Analysis-R/README.md

 ## Remarks:

 - The above R function provides the estimation procedure for the parameter beta of the NAR model.
-However, when additional structure is imposed (such as the grouped dependence), then the econometric identification becomes more complex and therefore for modelling purposes it requires the implementation of a commonly used computational procedures such as the EM Algorithm (see, Wu C.J.(1983)) and this page [Computational Econometrics](https://github.com/christiskatsouris/Computational-Econometrics-R).
+However, when additional structure is imposed (such as the grouped dependence), then the econometric identification becomes more complex and therefore for modelling purposes it requires the implementation of a commonly used statistical procedure such as the EM Algorithm (see, Wu C.J.(1983)) and this page [Computational Econometrics](https://github.com/christiskatsouris/Computational-Econometrics-R).

 # Further Econometric Specifications